Mamdouh Mahyoub Sorour, 16, receiving medical care for a head wound from a rubber-coated metal bullet.

 At least 2,177 Palestinian children from the West Bank, including East Jerusalem, sustained injuries between October 2015 and January 2016, according to the United Nations Office for Coordination of Human Affairs (OCHA).

-Forty-three Palestinian children from the West Bank, including East Jerusalem, and the Gaza Strip have been killed since October as a direct result of intensified violence, all except one at the hands of Israeli forces.
+Forty-three Palestinian children from the West Bank, including East Jerusalem, and the Gaza Strip have been killed since October as a direct result of intensified violence, all except two at the hands of Israeli forces.

 Of this number, Israeli forces shot and killed four children during clashes in the West Bank.
 Three of these children’s deaths were the result of the use of live ammunition.
 The fourth child, Ahmad Sharaka, died of his wounds after a rubber-coated metal bullet struck him behind the left ear.